coveron/coveron.github.io/_docs/cri_format.md

 - The fifth byte contains additional information that depends on the type of the marker

-### Statement marker
+### Checkpoint marker

-The statement marker does not contain any additional information.
+The checkpoint marker does not contain any additional information.

-### Decision marker

-The decision marker contains information, if the decision got evaluated to true or false.

-- If the result was "true", the byte value is 0b10100110/0xA6.
-- If the result was "false", the byte value is 0b01011001/0x59.

-### Statement marker
+### Evaluation marker

-The statement marker contains information, if the statement got evaluated to true or false.
+The evaluation marker contains information, if the statement got evaluated to true or false.

-- If the result was "true", the byte value is 0b10100110/0xA6.
+- If the result was "true", the byte value is anything but 0x00.
-- If the result was "false", the byte value is 0b01011001/0x59.
+- If the result was "false", the byte value is 0x00.

 ## Concatenated executions